johnnycockerill/milestone_project_1/README.md

 ### Code Validation

-- W3 Validator has highlighted some HTML bugs:
+- W3 Validator has highlighted one HTML bug, it defines the iframe attribute of width and height as requiring a numeric value, however for my prupose it works as a percentage:
 <details>
   <summary>Expand W3 Index Validation</summary>
   <img src="assets/images/index_validation.JPG">